MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ## Analyze your app's usage

+You can analyze your app's usage data and metrics in the **Analytics** page under the app **Overview** page.

-On the **Overview** page, you can see the total number of active users for your app.
-These metrics are available for apps published to the Teams store or an org's app catalog through Developer Portal and scoped to the app ID.
+You can see the total number of active users and other metrics for your app's published to the Teams store or an org's app catalog through Developer Portal.

 | Metric | Definition |
 | :-----------------------| :------------------------------------------------------------------------------------------------------|
 | *Monthly R30* | The default usage metric.
 It shows you the count of unique active users that used your app within that rolling 30-day window in UTC. |
 | *Daily* | Shows you the count of unique active users that used your app in a given day in UTC. |

-You should see usage reflected for a given day within 24-48 hours.
-Usage for new apps can take up to 3-5 days to display.
+The App usage for a given day is reflected within 24-48 hours and usage data for new apps can take up to 3-5 days.

+**To view app analytics**

+1. Go to developer portal.
+1. Select **Apps** from the left pane.
+1. Select an app from the list.
+1. Go to **Analytics** or you can also select **View Details** under the active users card.

-Select **View Details** or go to **Analytics** page to learn more about who's using your app and how they're using it to answer the following:
+You can learn more about app usage and also check the following metrics:

-* How many active users do I have on a monthly, weekly, and daily basis?
+* App active users per monthly, weekly, and daily basis?
 * Are these new users lapsed, revived, or returned users?
 * Do these users use my app more than five times each month?
 * What is the breakdown of active users by platform/operating system?